-We have audited the statement of assets, liabilities and partners' capital of Solasglas Investments, LP (an equity method investee of Greenlight Capital Re, Ltd.) (the "Partnership"), including the condensed schedule of investments, as of December 31, 2019 and 2018, and the related statements of operations, changes in partners' capital and cash flows for the year ended December 31, 2019 and for the period from September 1, 2018 (commencement of operations) to December 31, 2018, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Partnership at December 31, 2019 and 2018, and the results of its operations, changes in its partners' capital and its cash flows for the year ended December 31, 2019 and the period from September 1, 2018 (commencement of operations) to December 31, 2018 in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of assets, liabilities and partners' capital of Solasglas Investments, LP (the "Partnership"), including the condensed schedules of investments, as of December 31, 2020 and 2019, and the related statements of operations, changes in partners' capital and cash flows for the years ended December 31, 2020, December 31, 2019 and for the period from September 1, 2018 (commencement of operations) to December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Partnership at December 31, 2020 and 2019, and the results of its operations, changes in its partners' capital and its cash flows for the years ended December 31, 2020, December 31, 2019 and for the period from September 1, 2018 (commencement of operations) to December 31, 2019 and for the period from September 1, 2018 commencement 31, 2020 and 2019, and the results of its operations, changes in its partners' capital and its cash flows for the years ended December 31, 2020, December 31, 2019 and for the period from September 1, 2018 (commencement of operations) to December 31, 2018 in conformity with U.S. generally accepted accounting principles.